notaryproject/specifications/signature-specification.md

 | EC                   | 256             | ECDSA on secp256r1 with SHA-256 |
 | EC                   | 384             | ECDSA on secp384r1 with SHA-384 |
 | EC                   | 512             | ECDSA on secp521r1 with SHA-512 |

+### Certificate Requirements

+The signing certificate MUST meet the following minimum requirements:

+- The signing certificate MUST satisfy the following constraints:
+  - The keyUsage extension MUST be present and MUST be marked critical.
+The bit positions for digitalSignature MUST be set ([RFC-5280](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3)).
+  - The extKeyUsage extension MUST be present and its value MUST be id-kp-codeSigning ([RFC-5280](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.12)).
+  - If the basicConstraints extension is present, the cA field MUST be set false ([RFC-5280](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.9)).
+- The certificate MUST abide by the following key length restrictions:
+  - For RSA public key, the key length MUST be 2048 bits or higher.
+  - For ECDSA public key, the key length MUST be 256 bits or higher.

+The timestamping certificate MUST meet the following minimum requirements:

+- The timestamping certificate MUST satisfy the following constraints:
+  - The keyUsage extension MUST be present and MUST be marked critical.
+The bit positions for digitalSignature MUST be set ([RFC-5280](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3)).
+  - The extKeyUsage extension MUST be present and and MUST be marked critical.
+The value of extension MUST be id-kp-timeStamping ([RFC-5280](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.12)).
+  - If the basicConstraints extension is present, the cA field MUST be set false ([RFC-5280](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.9)).
+- The certificate MUST abide by the following key length restrictions:
+  - For RSA public key, the key length MUST be 2048 bits or higher.
+  - For ECDSA public key, the key length MUST be 256 bits or higher.

 ## FAQ